dgis/emu42android/ReadMe.txt

 1. From the left side, slide your finger to open the menu.
 2. Touch the "New..." menu item.
-3. Select a predefined faceplate (or select a custom KML script folder).
+3. "Select a Custom KML script folder..." where you have copied the KML scripts and ROM files.
 4. And the calculator should now be opened.

 NOTES

 - When using a custom KML script by selecting a folder, you must take care of the case sensitivity of its dependency files.
+- This Emulator does not include the ROM files or the KML files.

 NOT WORKING YET